Military Divorce Law in Florida

 Both state and federal laws will apply in your Orlando military divorce.
 It is important to know that laws exist which prevent military spouses from being adjudicated as being in default for failure to act on an unexpected divorce due to their active deployment or other military service.
 Fla.
 Stat.
 61.1300 provides that proceedings shall be suspended during the time a military spouse is on active military duty, and for up to 60 days or longer.
 While the military spouse may take advantage of this Act, that spouse also has the right to waive the Act and move forward with the divorce.

 The non-military spouse must have the military spouse on active duty served with the divorce action as well as a summons, and this must be done in person in order for an Orlando court to maintain jurisdiction.
 If the military spouse signs and files an affidavit which acknowledges the divorce action, he or she may not have to be served.
-Grounds for an Orlando military divorce are the same as those for a civilian divorce; most divorces today are filed under “no-fault” laws, and simply claim “irreconcilable differences.”
+Grounds for an Orlando military divorce are the same as those for a civilian divorce; most divorces today are filed under “no-fault” laws, and simply claim that the marriage is irretrievably broken.”

 How an Experienced Orlando Military Divorce Attorney Can Help